rangle/angular-training-slides/exercises/rxjs-observable/README.md

 ## Exercise 1

-Create an RxJS `Observable` to display 3 different integers using `setInterval` and `next`.
+Create an RxJS `Observable` to display 2 different integers using `setInterval` and `next`.

 ## Exercise 2

-Using the `map` operator create an RxJS `Observable` that will take an array of numbers and multiply it by 2.
+Using the `map` operator create an RxJS `Observable` that will take an array of numbers and multiply each item by 2.

 ## Exercise 3